botlabs-gg/yagpdb-docs-v2/content/tools-and-utilities/self-assignable-roles.md

 {{% notice warning %}}

-Do **NOT** set the require role to the role you are assigning.
+Do **not** set the require role to the role you are assigning.
 You generally will not want to set the ignore role to the role you are assigning either _unless_ you wish to prevent the user from removing that role through the rolemenu.

 {{% /notice %}}

-**Require role**: requires a person to have a certain role in order for them to give them this role.\
+- **Require role**: requires a person to have a certain role in order for them to give them this role.
-**Ignore role**: Ignore any person who has this role.\
+- **Ignore role**: Ignore any person who has this role.
-**Mode**: Select between none, single, multiple to restrict the number of roles they can assign them themselves.
+- **Mode**: Select between none, single, multiple to restrict the number of roles they can assign them themselves.

 Role groups have additional options that can be enabled/disabled by selecting the corresponding checkbox such as:

 * Requiring a user to have one of the following role at all time (after initial assignment).
-* Removing the previous role when they assign themselves another role from the group.\
+* Removing the previous role when they assign themselves another role from the group.

 #### Example usage: